Discover a newly approved treatment option for Alzheimer’s disease

 Don’t ignore the changes

 Don’t ignore changes related to memory loss.
 See us at the first sign of symptoms in you or a loved one and ask us about cognitive screening.
 The sooner we can diagnose MCI, the sooner we can put you on the right treatment path.
-With a newly approved treatment now available, there are steps you can take today to protect your tomorrow.
+With the newly approved Alzheimer’s drug, our Springfield clinic wants you to take the steps you can take today to protect your tomorrow.

 To find out more or schedule your initial consultation with me, please get in touch with my friendly team.